On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: The Gelfand-Kirillov dimension of

 \subsection{The graded module $\gr(\pi^B(\overline{r})^{\vee})$}

-Following \cite[\S3.1]{BHHMS2}, we consider the category $\mathcal{C}$ of admissible smooth representations $\pi$ of $D^{\times}$ over $\F$ with a central character and such that there exists a good filtration on the $\pi^{\vee}$ such that the $\gr\F[\![U_D^1/Z_D^1]\!]$-module $\gr (\pi^{\vee})$ is annihilated by some power of the ideal $(yz,zy)$.\footnote{This category is not exactly the one considered in \cite{BHHMS2}, but compare \cite[Prop.~3.2.1.22]{BHHMS2}.} It is clear that $\mathcal{C}$ is an abelian category and is stable under subquotients and extensions.
+Following \cite[\S3.1]{BHHMS2}, we consider the category $\mathcal{C}$ of admissible smooth representations $\pi$ of $D^{\times}$ over $\F$ with a central character and such that there exists a good filtration on the $\pi^{\vee}$ such that the $\gr\F[\![U_D^1/Z_D^1]\!]$-module $\gr (\pi^{\vee})$ is annihilated by some power of the ideal $(yz,zy)$, where $y=y_0$, $z=z_0$ are as in \S\ref{subsection:GK}.\footnote{This category $\mathcal{C}$ is not exactly the one considered in \cite{BHHMS2}, but compare \cite[Prop.~3.1.2.11]{BHHMS2}.} It is clear that $\mathcal{C}$ is an abelian category and is stable under subquotients and extensions.

-\begin{definition} For each $\chi\in W_D(\brho)$, we define an ideal $\mathfrak{a}(\chi)$ of $\F[y,z]$ as follows. \begin{itemize} \item If $\chi\alpha^{-1}\in W_D(\brho)$, then $\mathfrak{a}(\lambda):=(y)$; if $\chi\alpha\in W_D(\brho)$, then $\mathfrak{a}(\chi):=(z)$. \item If neither of $\chi\alpha$, $\chi\alpha^{-1}$ lies in $W_D(\brho)$, then $\mathfrak{a}(\chi):=(yz)$. \end{itemize} \end{definition}
+\begin{definition} For each $\chi\in W_D(\brho)$, we define an ideal $\mathfrak{a}(\chi)$ of $\F[y,z]$ as follows. \begin{itemize} \item If $\chi\alpha^{-1}\in W_D(\brho)$, then $\mathfrak{a}(\chi):=(y)$; if $\chi\alpha\in W_D(\brho)$, then $\mathfrak{a}(\chi):=(z)$. \item If neither of $\chi\alpha$, $\chi\alpha^{-1}$ lies in $W_D(\brho)$, then $\mathfrak{a}(\chi):=(yz)$. \end{itemize} \end{definition}

 \begin{theorem} Maintain all the assumptions we have made on $F,$ $B,$ and $\overline{r}.$ Assume $\overline{r}_v$ satisfies \ref{C1} or \ref{C2}.
 Then there exists a surjective graded morphism where the integer $m$ is as in Proposition \ref{prop--freeness}. \end{theorem} \begin{proof} This is an easy consequence of Corollary \ref{cor-cyclic-projchi}. \end{proof}